verylemons/cse15l-lab-reports/Lab_Report_1.md

 ![Image](1.png)

-Using "CD" without an argument takes us back to the home directory.
+Using "CD" without an argument takes us back to the home directory or the previous directory.

 ![Image](2.png)